browninstitute/reefsource-showcase-2017/README.md

 Wait a minute, then navigate to `browninstitute.github.io/YOUR-REPOSITORY-NAME` and a webpage should be there.

+## Editing the website content

+If you are familiar with editing static websites and using Github, feel free to edit this template in the text editor of your choice.

+If you haven't gone through this process before, I recommend using [Prose](http://prose.io/), a text editor that hooks into your Github account and is particularly great for editing Jekyll sites.

+Authorize Prose for your Github account, then find and click into your project repo.

+The main sections for the site can be found in the `pages` folder.
+They are written in Markdown, a flexible and fun markup language.
+If you are unfamiliar with using Markdown syntax, [this guide](https://daringfireball.net/projects/markdown/syntax) from Daring Fireball is particularly useful.

+Once you edit the page in prose, you can click the save button on the right of the page to commit the changes straight to your web page.

-## Sticky sidebar content
+## Editing the sticky sidebar content

-To change the information in the sticky sidebar, open the _config.yml file in Prose.
+To change the information in the sticky sidebar, open the `_config.yml` file in Prose.
 The sample config file looks like this:

 ```yml